My mom called me last week. Frustrated. Nearly crying.

 On Android:

-A menu pops up: Open link, Copy link, Share link
+- A menu appears: Open link, Copy link, Share link

-Now paste it wherever you want using the same paste method.
+- Now paste to anywhere you want with the same method.

 On iPhone: